tweag/python-monorepo-example/content/blog/2022-08-18-nixos-specialisation.md

 is common for people with external GPUs (Graphical Processing Unit), and the reason why I first used specialisations.

-With NixOS, when I need my external GPU, I connect it to my computer and simply reboot my system, and then I choose the eGPU specialisation in my boot menu, and it just works.
+With NixOS, when I need my external GPU, I connect it to my computer and simply reboot my system.
+I choose the eGPU specialisation in my boot menu, and it just works.
 My boot menu looks like the following:

 ![Picture showing a GRUB boot menu with many entries including egpu-with-external display and egpu-with-laptop-display](2022-nixos-specialisation-images/grub-boot-menu-screenshot.png)